wmax641/dmarc-anal/README.md

 * Grafana to read from ElasticSearch

 ## Setup
-* Configure the `parsedmarc.ini` config file for MS Graph API usage, based off the sample provided at `./parsedmarc.ini.sample`.
+* Configure the `./parsedmarc/parsedmarc.ini` config file for MS Graph API usage, based off the sample provided at `./parsedmarc.ini.sample`.
 ```
 cd ./parsedmarc
 cp parsedmarc.ini.sample parsedmarc.ini
 ```

-* Choose target Elasticsearch and Grafana versions to use.
+* Choose target Elasticsearch and Grafana versions to use if not using currently configured defualts.
 Update references in:
 ```
 ./docker-compose.yml
 ./grafana/Dockerfile